Dcar0803/Wordle/README.md

 Describe any challenges encountered while building the app.

-The issues encounter were the getRandomFourLetterWord function being private and the reset button not appearing after the 3 guesses were submitted.
+The issues encountered were the getRandomFourLetterWord function being private and the reset button not appearing after the 3 guesses were submitted.

 ## License